DavisPL-Teaching/119/lecture7/README.md

 - Running computations (EC2 and Lambda)

-If we have an extra 10-20 minutes at the end of class, I will reserve it for an open Q+A.
+If we have an extra 10-15 minutes at the end of class, I will reserve it for an open Q+A.

+Questions about HW2 or the final or anything else?

 ## Poll